Join the Team

 - Not have illegally used a dangerous drug or narcotic, other than marijuana, for any purpose within the past seven years

 - Not have ever illegally used a dangerous drug or narcotic other than experimentation

 - Any sexual conduct prohibited by law

 - Negligence in maintaining financial responsibility

-For more information please contact the Surprise Police Department’s recruitment Unit at (623) 222-4100.
+For more information please contact the Surprise Police Department’s recruitment Unit at or by calling (623) 222-4100.

 If an applicant is unsuccessful during any phase of the recruitment process they are strongly encouraged to visit the SOAR website and apply for new jobs as they become available.